cljdoc/cljdoc/doc/running-cljdoc-locally.md

     ./script/cljdoc run
     ```

-    > This will start the cljdoc server process, requiring you to open another shell for the following steps.
+    > **Note**: This will start the cljdoc server process, requiring you to open another shell for the following steps.

-    Alternatively you can start a REPL with `clj`,
+    Alternatively you can start a REPL with `clj` (or your favorite editor integration),
     then load the system, move into its namespace and start the server:

     ```clj